meghashindhe/Miniprojects-using-python/README.md

-# RPS-game-using-python
+# Mini projects of python
-Its a simple game using basics of python
+projects using basics of python